 - ½ (17.3-oz) pkg frozen puff pastry (such as Pepperidge Farm), thawed

 - Kosher salt and freshly ground black pepper, to taste

-- Meanwhile, melt butter in a medium heavy-bottomed pot or Dutch oven over medium.
-Add leeks, fennel and carrots; saute over medium-high 10 minutes or until leeks are tender but not browned.
-Stir in garlic and tarragon; saute 1 minute.
+- Meanwhile, melt butter in a medium heavy-bottomed pot or Dutch oven over medium heat.
+Add leeks, fennel and carrots; sauté over medium-high 10 minutes or until leeks are tender but not browned.
+Stir in garlic and tarragon; sauté 1 minute.
 Sprinkle with flour; cook, stirring constantly, 2 minutes.
 Add ½ cup sherry, stock, 4 tsp salt, 1½ tsp pepper and Parmesan rind.
 Bring to a boil, reduce heat and simmer, partially covered, 20 minutes.

 - Add chicken, peas and onions.
 Simmer, uncovered, 5 minutes.
-Off the heat, remove Parmesan rind; add remaining ¼ cup sherry and parsley.
+Remove from the heat, remove Parmesan rind; add remaining ¼ cup sherry and parsley.
 Serve hot in large shallow bowls topped with 2 Puff Pastry Croutons.

 Puff Pastry Croutons:

 - Preheat oven to 400°F. Line a sheet pan with parchment paper.
 Lightly dust a board and rolling pin with all-purpose flour.
 Unfold puff pastry.
 Lightly dust with flour and lightly roll to smooth out folds.
 Use star-shaped or fluted round cookie cutters to cut out 12 stars or rounds; place on prepared pan.
 Combine the beaten egg and cream; brush over tops of stars or rounds.
 Sprinkle with salt and pepper.
 Bake 8–10 minutes or until puffed and golden brown.